 What is Light Pollution?

 Simply put, light pollution is wasted light.
 This may be a 'security' floodlight shining in a bedroom window.
 Or it may be a streetlight spilling light into the sky dimming out the stars.
+See light pollution in Europe yourself on this interactive map.

 It can be classified into three forms: